+- Municipal Manager

+- Director: Socio-Economic Services

+- Director: Financial Services

+- Director: Corporate Services

+- Senior Manager: Road Infrastructure Services

-- Municipal Manager - Executive Director: Financial and Strategic Support Services Executive Director: Technical Services - Executive Director: Community Development and Planning Services - Head: Disaster Management Centre - Director: IDP, Performance and Risk Management - Chief Fire Officer - Any other departmental representatives as nominated by the Municipal Manager b) EXTERNAL BODIES:
+- Head: Disaster Management Centre

+- Chief Fire Officer

+- Any other departmental representatives as nominated by the Municipal Manager

+b) EXTERNAL BODIES:

 - Municipal Managers and/or Disaster Management Functionaries of the three

-(3) ocal municipalities in the district;
+(3) local municipalities in the district;

-- Representatives from all national and provincial departments functioning in the district such as, but not limited to, the following:
+- Representatives from all national and provincial departments functioning in the district, such as, but not limited to, the following:

-- Provincial Government: Western Cape Disaster Management Centre

-Police Services, Western Cape Province
+- Provincial Government: Western Cape Disaster Management Centre, Police Services, Western Cape Province

-- o SA National Defense Force, Western Cape
+- o SA National Defence Force, Western Cape

 - Western Cape Emergency Medical Services

-- Department of Social Development
+- o Department of Social Development

-- o Department of Education
+- Department of Education

 - o Department of Environmental Affairs and Development Planning

-- Department of Correctional Services
+- o Department of Correctional Services

 - o Department of Water and Sanitation

-- Department of Transport and Public Works Department of Community Safety (Provincial Traffic Department) Department of Health - o Department of Agriculture - Department of Home Affairs - External Organizations (NGO's, CBO's and FBO's)
+- Department of Transport and Public Works, Department of Community Safety (Provincial Traffic Department), Department of Health - Department of Agriculture - Department of Home Affairs - External Organisations (NGO's, CBO's and FBOs)

 Other representatives or disaster management experts may be co-opted to participate in the normal proceedings of the Advisory Forum as the need arises.
-The Disaster Management Division will be responsible for rendering secretarial services during functional activities of the respective established disaster management structures.
+The Disaster Management Division will be responsible for rendering secretarial services during the functional activities of the respective established disaster management structures.

-DISASTER MANAGEMENT CENTRE (DMC)
+2.3.1 DISASTER MANAGEMENT CENTRE (DMC)

-In terms of Section 44 of the Act, amongst others, the Disaster Management Centre (DMC) must also specialize in issues concerning disasters and disaster management within the District Municipality.
-In this regard it must promote an integrated and coordinated approach to the function with special emphasis on prevention and mitigation.
+In terms of Section 44 of the Act, amongst others, the Disaster Management Centre (DMC) must also specialise in issues concerning disasters and disaster management within the District Municipality.
+In this regard, it must promote an integrated and coordinated approach to the function with special emphasis on prevention and mitigation.